karensheng/Airbnb_Regulation/README.md

 This conclusion is quite counter-intuitive.
 Several factors may explain the stability of the price.

-* February may be a conventionally slow season for vacation rental reservations and the expected price hike due to the reduction of supplies is not reflected in the "sticker price".
+* February may be a conventionally slow season for short-term rental reservations and the expected price hike due to the reduction of supplies is not reflected in the "sticker price".

 * There may have been a significant change in the prices but it's reflected in the Calendar data only.